 - Headaches

-Cause of trap pain:
+Cause of trapezius pain:

 Trapezius pain while running is most commonly caused by someone running with hunched shoulders.